 If you want to invest your time and energy: Take the skills, passions, or interests you already have and use them to pick a passive income stream.
 Take blogging, for example.
 Think about what you’d like to blog about, read blogs on that topic, and start engaging with other bloggers.

 If you can make a monetary investment: Understand how much money you have to work with and which projects are interesting to you.

 Starting any business or investment should only come after learning as much as you possibly can about each option.
 You should understand the risk, initial investment, earning potential, etc.

 Research takes time, but it protects whatever type of investment you make.

 Even investing in the stock market takes some work.
-That’s finding a brokerage, purchasing shares, etc. For other sources of passive income, again blogging as an example, you have to start your blog before you can start earning.
+It includes finding a brokerage, purchasing shares, etc. For other sources of passive income — again blogging as an example — you have to start your blog before you can start earning.

-For passive income requiring effort up front, this is where you’ll spend most of your time.
+When it comes to passive income requiring effort upfront, this is where you’ll spend most of your time.
 It can get daunting, but use your goals for motivation.

 Your first source of passive income is the starting point.
 Keep finding new things to invest your money and time in.
 Keep turning that wheel to see your wealth grow.

 The Final Word on Ways to Make Money While You Sleep